 Over on VICE Sports: In Scotland, Tug of War Is More Than a Sport

-ACTUALLY GET NETFLIX SET UP ON A TV, DUDE, JFC
+ACTUALLY GET NETFLIX SET UP ON A TV, DUDE

-The main reason you need to get your Netflix set up on an actual TV while getting handsy, instead of squinting distantly at a precariously balanced laptop, is how easy it is: every console made in the last ten years has a Netflix app.
-Failing that, an HDMI-to-HDMI cable or a Mini Displayport thing costs, like, £6 on Amazon.
-If you cannot spend £6 on Amazon and spend like three minutes and one Google search figuring out how to get the audio to run through the TV as well as the picture, then why should someone spend even a modicum of effort fucking you?
+The main reason you need to get your Netflix set up on an actual TV while getting handsy, instead of squinting distantly at a precariously balanced laptop, is how easy it is: Every console made in the last ten years has a Netflix app.
+Failing that, an HDMI-to-HDMI cable or a Mini DisplayPort thing costs, like, $10 on Amazon.
+If you cannot spend $10 on Amazon and spend like three minutes and one Google search figuring out how to get the audio to run through the TV as well as the picture, then why should someone spend even a modicum of effort fucking you?

-Second reason is there's a little switch that goes off when you flip from "trying to get into the first episode of Narcos" to "straight up having sex with a person", and that switch completely nixes all feeling from your feet.
+Second reason is there's a little switch that goes off when you flip from "trying to get into the first episode of Narcos" to "straight-up having sex with a person," and that switch completely nixes all feeling from your feet.
 You never know what you're doing with your feet when you're fucking.
 But they are there, always, on the end of your legs, waiting to absent-mindedly crush a laptop down to dust while you're trying to get purchase on the edge of a bed.
-Because you're all hands and hips and tongue action when you're fucking, is the thing, your feet flailing out distantly behind you, rarely if ever part of the action, each foot just one wrong move away from going absolutely through the screen and costing you a good hundred, hundred-and-fifty to replace, and all along – a condom bobbing off the end of your penis, shards of laptop screen in your foot, cab to the Apple Store – all along you're thinking: 'A £6 cable from Amazon and ten minutes of Googling how to get the sound going could have saved me a lot of heartache, here.'
+Because you're all hands and hips and tongue action when you're fucking, is the thing, your feet flailing out distantly behind you, rarely if ever part of the action, each foot just one wrong move away from going absolutely through the screen and costing you a good hundred, hundred-and-fifty to replace, and all along—a condom bobbing off the end of your penis, shards of laptop screen in your foot, cab to the Apple Store—all along you're thinking, a $10 cable from Amazon and ten minutes of googling how to get the sound going could have saved me a lot of heartache, here.

 BE CONSTANTLY AWARE OF THE INTIMATE SECRETS YOUR 'WATCHED BY X' BAR REVEALS TO OTHERS

 Or maybe you're dabbling in a number of Netflix and chill-level relationships.
 There is no judgment here; we both know you won't be hot forever and you need to take advantage of it while you still can.
-But be aware that if your "Continue Watching" section is made up of two three-star horror movies, an Adam Sandler film abandoned after 15 minutes and Clueless, that plainly tells whoever's next to you: you are not the only person invited over here for Netflix and chill.
-It says: you are but a sexy cog in this oiled and well-versed movie-streaming-n-casual-fucking machine.
-It essentially says: there are some stains lurking on this quilt that you do not want to know fully about.
+But be aware that if your "Continue Watching" section is made up of two three-star horror movies, an Adam Sandler film abandoned after 15 minutes, and Clueless, that plainly tells whoever's next to you: You are not the only person ever invited over here for Netflix and chill.
+It says: You are but a sexy cog in this oiled and well-versed movie-streaming-n-casual-fucking machine.
+It essentially says: There are some stains lurking on this quilt that you do not want to know fully about.